juvelas/juvelas.github.io/_pages/publications.md

 * __Velasco, Julian A__; Luna-Aranguré, C.; Vásquez-Restrepo, J.D.; Ibarra-Reyes, A. A.; González-Salazar, C.; Calderón-Bustamante, O.; Estrada, F.; Ochoa-Ochoa, L.M.; García-Rodríguez, A. Integrating paleoclimatic and evolutionary dynamics to improve future projections of biodiversity.
 Submitted to Communications Biology.

-* Basanta, M. Delia; __Velasco, Julian A__; González-Salazar, C. Epidemiological landscape of Batrachochytrium dendrobatidis and its impact on amphibian diversity at a global scale.
-Submitted to Wildlife Biology.

 * Muñoz-Sánchez, R., __Velasco, J.A__, Estrada, F. & Calderón-Bustamante.
 Impacts of climate change on electrical subsidies’ public policies: the case of Mexico.
 Submitted to Regional Environmental Change.